vogelfr/Flashcard/README.md

 #### Card sorting options

+*These are mutually exclusive*.
+The last specified will be used if you provide multiple.

 `-r` for random cards

 `-R` for random cards that have not yet been shown.
 This option basically re-shuffles the deck when you're through all cards and then goes through it sequentially.

+`-s`for sequential loading of cards.

 ## Flashcard File
 The flashcard file contains n flashcards in the following manner: